tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_unsupported_content_notification`

-The `rtc_unsupported_content_notification` option can be used to disable the notification about unsupported content inside the editor.
-Existing documents containing content generated using plugins that are unsupported by RTC plugin could lead to unexpected behavior.
+The `rtc_unsupported_content_notification` option can be used to disable the notification about unsupported HTML inside the RTC enabled editor.
+Existing documents containing HTML generated using plugins not yet supported by the RTC plugin could lead to unexpected behavior.
+For a list of RTC supported plugins, see: [Supported {{site.productname}} functionality for Real-Time Collaboration]({{site.baseurl}}/rtc/rtc-supported-functionality/).

 **Type:** `Boolean`